Academic Internship Program

 • Maintain a grade point average (GPA) of at least 2.75 on a 4.0 scale.

-• Receive academic credit through your school’s agreement with TWC (or through TWC’s partner institution, Elon University, if your school is not affiliated).
+• Receive academic credit through your school’s agreement with TWC (or through TWC’s school of record, Elon University, if your school is not affiliated).

 • Have approval from your campus liaison, if you attend an affiliated school.